Maria Manda: Youth

+Senior

 Maria was selected to Bangladesh women's national football team for 2016 South Asian Games, where they became third in the women's football category and won Bronze.
 Also she was in the team for 2016 SAFF Women's Championship.Bangladesh were in the Group B. She played two of the group B matches and being group B unbeaten champion, Bangladesh demolish Maldives 6–0 to barge in the semi-final into SAFF Championship final where they lost against India and became Runner-up.
 And in 2018, she also played in the 2020 AFC Women's Olympic Qualifying Tournament.
 She played in 2019 SAFF Women's Championship for Bangladesh where they became semi-finalist.

+Maria scored her first international goal on 2 December 2025 against Azerbaijan during the 2025 Bangladesh Tri-Nations Cup at the National Stadium.

+Before the start of the 2026 SAFF Women's Championship, Maria was appointed captain of the national team.